Data doesn’t disappear. It just goes dark

 By: Donald Patrick Eckler and Charlotte Meltzer

-When an individual tries on non-prescription glasses using virtual software that captures some biometric information, are they a “patient in a health care setting” such that the service provider cannot be liable under …
+When an individual tries on non-prescription glasses using virtual software that captures some biometric information, are they a “patient in a health care setting” such that the …

 Summer cyber & privacy round-up